 Train attendants are quite friendly and helpful, but having a Russian phrasebook will make their job easier.
 So take it with you.
 BTW, books are quite chap in Russia...

 Concerning the travel itself...
 It might be more than boring.
-Normally people seldom travel that far by the same train. almost 8 years ago
+Normally people seldom travel that far by the same train. over 8 years ago

 The phrasebook will come in handy.
 So take it.